GodotModding/godot-mod-loader/README.md

    *A list of all available API Methods.*

 ## Godot Version
 The current version of the Mod Loader is developed for Godot 3.5.
-We have not yet ported it to Godot 4.0 due to lack of demand.
-If you require support for Godot 4.0, please let us know by opening an [issue](https://github.com/GodotModding/godot-mod-loader/issues) or joining [our Discord](https://discord.godotmodding.com).
+The Godot 4 version is in progress on the [4.x branch](https://github.com/GodotModding/godot-mod-loader/tree/4.x), but it is currently hindered by an engine bug.
+We are hopeful that this issue will be resolved with the release of Godot 4.3.
+For more details and updates on the Godot 4 version, please follow this [issue](https://github.com/GodotModding/godot-mod-loader/issues/315) or join us on [our Discord](https://discord.godotmodding.com).

 ## Development
 The latest work-in-progress build can be found on the [development branch](https://github.com/GodotModding/godot-mod-loader/tree/development).